AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 * jQuery plugin, tied to specific DOM element(s)
 * Using `data-*` attributes to customize behavior

-An extract of example markup (note the options specified as data-&ast; attributes):
+An extract of example markup (note the options specified as data-&#42; attributes):

 ```xml
 <ul data-column-width="220" data-layout="card" class="cards">